imaginaryusername/spec/getblocktemplate2.md

 #### SubmitBlock

 Blocks which meet the full network difficulty requirement can be submitted to the network as a `Template` object to the `SubmitBlock` RPC.
 If the template has been unmodied the `jobID` can be set to the last received `jobID` and the server will use the transactions associated with that ID to validate the block.
 If modifications have been made to the block the `TransactionDiff` object should be included.
 The transactions in the diff may omit the full `rawTransaction` and just send the `txid` but if the server does not have the corresponding transaction in its mempool the validation will fail.
+Note that when UTXO commitments are added to the protocol, the `utxoRoot` must be updated if any transactions are added to or removed from the template.

 The `SubmissionResponse` is returned in response to the `SubmitBlock` RPC and includes whether the block was accepted or not, the block ID, and an error message if submission failed.